JethroData/Tools/README.md

 * Name: The column name if the data contains headers.
 Otherwise is is c1..cN.
 * Rows: The number of rows for the column.
 * Type: The suggested type to use based on the data.
 A non string type is suggested in case more than 50% of the values are of that type and there are 5 or less distinct exception values.
 * Category: For certain string values, a category can be detected based on regular expressions.
-It also specifies "Primary Key" in case the column has unique values.
+It also specifies "Primary Key" when a column has unique values and "High Cardinality" if it has many unique values.
 * Percent: The percentage of the values of the suggested type out of all values.
 * Exceptions: A list of up to 5 exception values.
 Exception values are values that do not match the suggested type.
 * Distinct: The number of distinct values.